How to find lost life insurance policies

 So where do you turn?

 In settlements with states, a slew of major insurance companies agreed to use Death Master and other databases to look for life insurance policyholders who have died and then make concerted efforts to locate beneficiaries.
 Investigations are continuing.
-California State Controller John Chiang announced last year that multi-state settlements with 18 insurers so far were worth an estimated $2.4 billion for beneficiaries across the country.
+In 2013, California State Controller John Chiang announced that multi-state settlements with 18 insurers were worth an estimated $2.4 billion for beneficiaries across the country.

 But don't wait for a life insurance company to find you.
 All you need is the name of the insurer that issued the policy; from there you can contact the insurer to start a claim, even if you don’t know the policy number.